gbv/beaconspec/beacon.md

 # Meta fields

-A link dump SHOULD contain a set of **meta fields**, each identified by its name build of lowercase letters `a-z`.
+A link dump SHOULD contain a set of **meta fields**, each identified by its name build of uppercase letters `A-Z`.
 Relevant meta fields for description of the source and target datasets ([](#source-and-target-datasets)), the link dump ([](#link-dump)), and links ([](#link-description)) are defined in the following.
 Additional meta fields, not defined in this specification, SHOULD